scicloj/metamorph.ml/README.md

 `evaluates-pipelines` returns then a list of #pipeline-fn x  #cross-validation-splits evaluation result.
 This is as well the total number of models trained.

-Each evaluation result contains:
+Each evaluation result contains a map with these keys:

-- the transformed dataset
-- the fitted pipeline context(including the trained model and the dataset at end of pipeline)
+- :fitted-ctx        - the fitted pipeline context(including the trained model and the dataset at end of pipeline)
-- the predicted pipline context (including the predition dataset)
+- :predicted context - the predicted pipline context (including the predition dataset)
-- the ground trueth
+- :scicloj.metamorph.ml/target-ds   the ground trueth
-- the pipeline-fn
+- :pipe-fn - the pipeline-fn
-- the loss of this model evaluation
+- :loss the loss of this model evaluation
-- average loss of this pipeline (over all train/test splits)
+- :avg-loss average/min/max loss of this pipeline (over all train/test splits)
+- :min-loss
+- :max-loss

 This returned information is self-contained, as the pipeline-fn should manipulated exclusively the dataset and the available pipeline context.
-This means the function can be re-executed simply on new data.
+This means the :pipe-fn function can be re-executed simply on new data.

-This is due to the metamorph approach, which keeps all input/output of the pipeline inside of the context
+This is due to the metamorph approach, which keeps all input/output of the pipeline inside of the context / dataset.

 ## Metamorph